 What did Rory think?
 This is a valuable, important introductory text, and a good job has been done to balance brevity and accessibility with useful content.

-That being said, having been in the copywriting game for a long time myself, I personally didn’t learn anything new per se from reading Copywriting Made Simple.
+That being said, I personally didn’t learn anything new per se from reading Copywriting Made Simple.
+If Mr Albrighton possesses any unique insight into the job, he’s keeping it to himself.
 What I found more useful was the number of sources referenced on topics like NLP and the deeper psychology behind consumer behaviour.

 New copywriters will certainly improve their craft by reading this book.
 Older hands, meanwhile, should view it as a starting point to explore the research underpinning its core ideas.